Fresh Farm Honey Direct From The Farm Gate

-Delicious raw honey straight from the producer.
+Delicious raw honey straight from the farm.
 Who doesn’t want that?
 Not me.
 (Okay, weird double-negative there.
 For clarity, I DO want fresh honey direct from the producer.
 I have a cupboard of the stuff because I can’t stop buying it.)

 Below are a list of roadside stalls and farm shops that sell honey.
 For some, it’s the entire aim of the stall.
 For others, it’s part of their offerings.
 Not all of them are selling their own honey but those who aren’t (like Freeman’s Organic Farm) have a close connection to the producer.